1se/hyper-iceberg/README.md

 This a very basic port right now.
 No fitting border colors or any other CSS is defined within the package, just the colors.

-To install this, add `hyper-icerberg` to your `.hyper.js`'s plugin section, like so:
+To install this, add `hyper-iceberg` to your `.hyper.js`'s plugin section, like so:
 ```
 plugins: [
   'hyper-iceberg'